zalando-stups/swagger1st/README.md

 swagger1st aims to implement all of the Swagger/OpenAPI spec's features, so that you only have to write your business logic.
 [This document](https://github.com/zalando/swagger1st/blob/master/comp-2.0.md) shows which aspects of the spec it currently supports.

 **[Questions:
-- Is swagger1st an API-First version of Ring?
+- Is swagger1st an API-First version of Ring? -> I guess that's explained in the last paragraph in the previous section; it's a ring handler that parses, validates and routes based on a Swagger definition.
 - Why would/should someone use this?
 In other words, what are the key, basic advantages of this approach: That it's tech-independent?
 That it's simpler than defining routes and validation rules?
 What's the "easy sell"?
-- Is there anything else that we know of that does something similar, or is this the first/most useful?
+- Is there anything else that we know of that does something similar, or is this the first/most useful? -> Complementary to the popular [ring-swagger](https://github.com/metosin/ring-swagger) library, which derives a Swagger definition from your Clojure code, swagger1st allows you to start with your API definition: You specify the API using Swagger in a platform-independent way, and swagger1st translates the specification into Clojure code.
 - What are swagger1st's most useful/innovative aspects?]**

-swagger1st will use it **[what, specifically?]** as a configuration file for processing incoming requests—ensuring that your implementation and specification always remain in sync.
+swagger1st will use the Swagger definition of your API as a configuration file for processing incoming requests—ensuring that your implementation and specification always remain in sync.
 During runtime, you can inspect and easily test your API with the built-in [Swagger UI](http://petstore.swagger.io/).
 You can also extend the interpretation of your definition according to your own needs.